Research project

 Research interests

-• Her work has included the use of individual-based models (IBMs), geographical information systems (GIS) and stable isotopes to increase understandings of invasion patterns and processes and evaluate invasive species eradication programmes.
+• My work includes the use of individual-based models (IBMs), geographical information systems (GIS) and stable isotopes to increase understandings of invasion patterns and evaluate invasive species eradication programmes.
+I also use citizen science tools to co-produce knowledge with the general public and increase adaptation pathways to biological invasions.

 Other researchers